soulmachine/docker-images/bitcoin/README.md

 Inside `MyBitcoinWallet.txt` you will see many pairs of private keys and public keys, `reserve=1` means the address is allocated but not used yet, you can ignore these addresses.

+Actually the most important thing is private key, as long as you have the private key, you can restore the public key, ie., the Bitcoin address.

 <!--
 ## Import wallet